vertragus/hydra/Building_envelope_Solar_potential/README.md

 ### Description
-Select the surfaces of your buildings and discover the solar generation potential, customizing orientation, tilt, spacing, size and conversion efficiency
+Select the surfaces of your buildings and discover the solar generation potential, customizing orientation, tilt, spacing, size and conversion efficiency.
+The file has been developed for educational purposes.
+Use with caution.

 This file has been submitted by [vertragus](https://github.com/vertragus)